-Mexico were made to rue that miss moments later, as Bryan Ruiz opened the scoring in the 25th minute.
-The Fulham man got in behind Mexico centre-backs Rafa Marquez and Hugo Ayala, latching onto a clipped, bouncing ball over the top and heading the ball to create space for himself as he turned and fired a left-footed volley past a helpless Ochoa.
+Mexico was made to rue that miss moments later, as Bryan Ruiz opened the scoring.
+The Fulham man scored in the 25th minute, getting in behind Mexico center backs Rafa Marquez and Hugo Ayala, latching onto a clipped, bouncing ball over the top and heading the ball to create space for himself as he turned and fired a left-footed volley past a helpless Ochoa.

-Chicharito missed another opportunity at the end of the first half, with Peralta sparking the build-up with a ball down the right channel for Javier Aquino.
-The Villarreal winger crossed to the near post, where the striker was making his run, but he put his first-time chance into the side netting.
+Hernandez missed another opportunity at the end of the first half, with Peralta sparking the build-up with a ball down the right channel for Javier Aquino.
+The Villarreal winger crossed to the near post, where 'Chicharito' was making his run, but he put his first-time chance into the side netting.

-Chicharito departed in the 60th minute for Friday's goalscoring hero, Raul Jimenez, but not before picking up a yellow card that will have him suspended for the first leg against New Zealand.
+Hernandez departed in the 60th minute for Friday's goal-scoring hero Raul Jimenez, but not before picking up a yellow card that will have him suspended for the first leg against New Zealand.

-Saborio, who replaced Ruiz in the 49th minute, put Costa Rica back ahead off a free header in front of Ochoa shortly afterwards, which put Mexico back out of the qualification places for just a moment until USA tied things up with Panama just seconds later.
+Alvaro Saborio, who replaced Ruiz in the 49th minute, put Costa Rica back ahead off a free header in front of Ochoa minutes later, which put Mexico back out of the qualification places for just a moment until the USA tied things up with Panama just seconds later.